yaph/d3-geomap/README.md

     ogr2ogr -f GeoJSON units.json ne_10m_admin_0_countries.shp

 Convert GeoJSON to Topojson using simplification to reduce file size.
-The SU_A3 (ISO3 country code) is used as the ID and the name as a property.
+The SU_A3 is used as the ID and the name as a property.

-    ../node_modules/topojson/bin/topojson --simplify-proportion .08 --id-property SU_A3 -p name=NAME -o worldcountries.topojson units.json
+    ../node_modules/topojson/bin/topojson --simplify-proportion .08 --id-property SU_A3 -p name=NAME -o countries.json units.json

+Workaround for Issue #12

+     sed -i 's/\bPSX\b/PSE/' countries.json

 ### US States